vigetlabs/special-delivery/README.md

 ```

 ## Use

+### Set Your API Key
+Your mailgun API key is used to authenticate webhook requests from Mailgun, and must be accessible via `MAILGUN_CONFIG[:api_key]`.

 ### Routes File
 Mount Special Delivery as an engine within your `config/routes.rb` at a path of your choosing.
 Make sure to then point your Mailgun webhooks to this URL.